SarahKhiu/adultInc/README.md

 Group-2
 example

-Credit to jacobedawson for the linkages to metamask
+Credit to https://github.com/jacobedawson/connect-metamask-react-dapp for the linkages to metamask